DepressedBunnys/GBF-Timers/V2/README.md

 18. Fixed a bug where system would mix the button users with the original command author.
 19. Fixed a bug where the system would give the wrong IDs.
 20. Fixed a bug that would stop the session info from running.
+21. Fixed a bug where the time would be negative if the break time was larger than the session duration

 GBF Timers is now available for public use and the source code is now open source.